There is no better time to get smarter with your money than the new year.

-Make sure your purchases are necessary, especially if you can’t pay it off on your next due date.
+Make sure your purchases are necessary, especially if you can’t pay them off on your next due date.

 9.)
-Focus on Retirement
+Focus on retirement

-If you are old enough to work, you are old enough to begin defining a retirement savings plan.
+If you are old enough to work, you are old enough to define a retirement savings plan.

 10.)
-Get Financial Training/Education
+Get financial training/education

 Your earnings define your standard of living now and even in retirement.

 So, protect your earnings and your future by taking a stand now to be smarter with your money.